akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 They cover 75% of the image, which is significantly more than in CE[^scattered_mask].

 Why is this important?
-Because masking in images is fundamentally different from masking words in language sentences.
+Because masking a large proportion of the image makes it more likely to mask visual words.

+# What is a Visual Word?

 A word represents an entity, its property, or a relation between entities.
 A pixel represents a colour.
+A visual word is a group of pixels, but it is not a random group.
-It's a group of pixels that represents something meaningful like an object, but also a property or a relation.
+Rather, it's a group of pixels that represents something meaningful like an object, but also a property or a relation.
 Imagine a man wearing a red jacket.

 * To mask "red", we need to occlude the majority of a jacket, perhaps leaving its outline.